CEG-TU-Delft/africarain-docs/docs/source/provenance.rst

 Model input parameter values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For a complete list of parameter values that were used as inputs for the WRF model in order to produce the resulting simulation data, please see `Model input parameter values.
-See :doc:`input_values`
+For a complete list of parameter values that were used as inputs for the WRF model in order to produce the resulting simulation data, please see :doc:`input_values`.

 ---------------